eduardo3g/proffy/README.md

   Proffy 👨🏽‍🏫
 </h1>

-Study when and where wish.
+Study when and where you wish.
 Proffy is a software developed to connect students and teachers all over the world 🌍

 ## Technologies